Kees Kousemaker flying high over Lambiek in Amsterdam, a drawing by Peter Pontiac for the occasion of Lambiek's move to Kerkstraat 78

 From the very beginning, Lambiek has been a place where comic artists would meet.
 Kees was a very enthusiastic, warm-hearted patron and even though he was still very young (he was 26 when Lambiek opened its doors), he exuded a fatherly aura with which he supported and guided any comic artist that timidly stepped into the store, hoping to find interest for their work.

-His legendary comic shop and art gallery has won several prizes, including De Zilveren Dolfijn Award (1979) from the Belgian "strip klub", the P. H. Frankfurter Prize from the dutch club Het Stripschap (1997), and the famous Will Eisner Retailers Award (1995), for Lambiek's unique contribution to the international comics world.
+His legendary comic shop and art gallery has won several prizes, including De Zilveren Dolfijn Award (1979) from the Belgian "strip klub", the P. H. Frankfurter Prize from the Dutch comics club Het Stripschap (1997), and the famous Will Eisner Retailers Award (1995), for Lambiek's unique contribution to the international comics world.

 In the 1970s and 1980s many comic artists entered Lambiek, often as teenagers, with their self-fabricated comics magazines.
 Kees would always buy their work and put it up for sale in the store.
 Some of these artists were Windig & De Jong, Hanco Kolk & Peter de Wit, Peter Pontiac, Joost Swarte, Gerrit de Jager and Jean-Marc van Tol.
 They all established lifelong friendships with Kees, and as they rose to fame in the Dutch comics world, Lambiek was proud to present exhibitions of their work.
+Many of these artists have also made wonderful promotional artwork for the store.

 The first of these famous exhibitions took place in 1986 and featured RAW, the American comics magazine by Art Spiegelman, in which Dutch comic artist Joost Swarte was published.
 Swarte opened this exhibition and started a long line of exhibitions over the years, showcasing artists like Robert Crumb, André Franquin, Chris Ware, François Avril, Loustal, Will Eisner and many, many others.